conda-forge/conda-forge.github.io/README.md

 4. Make and commit your changes.
 5. Submit a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to the main repository proposing your changes.

+## Code of conduct
+Conda-forge adheres to the NumFOCUS [Code of Conduct.](https://numfocus.org/code-of-conduct)

 **Note: "All changes must be made in the `/src` folder and NOT in the `/docs` folder.
 Html files in the ./docs folder are auto generated "**

 ## conda-forge dev meetings